 First Steps After the Accident

-Who Is At Fault for the Accident?
+Who Is at Fault for the Accident?

-In deciding who pays for the rental car after an accident, the most important inquiry here is who caused the accident.
-If the other driver did, their auto insurance company is on the hook for rental car repair charges.
-The best case scenario is that the other driver is at fault for the accident and they have insurance coverage.
+In deciding who pays for the rental car after an accident, the most important inquiry is who caused the accident.
+If the other driver did, their auto insurance company is on the hook for the cost of a rental car repair or a total loss.

 Uninsured Motorist Coverage